jxy/lmtools/cmd/apiproxy/README.md

 - **Model Mapper**: Handles model name mapping and provider selection
 - **Converters**: Transform between API formats while preserving functionality
 - **HTTP Server**: Routes requests to appropriate handlers
-- **Streaming**: (Planned) Server-Sent Events for real-time responses
+- **Streaming**: Server-Sent Events for real-time responses

+## Streaming

+The proxy supports full Server-Sent Events (SSE) streaming:
+- Native streaming for OpenAI and Gemini providers
+- Simulated streaming for Argo (converts non-streaming responses)
+- Automatic ping keep-alive events to prevent timeouts
+- Provider-specific response parsing and formatting

 ## Limitations

-- Streaming support is not yet implemented
 - Token counting is estimated, not exact
 - Some advanced features may not be fully supported across all providers
 - Error messages from providers are passed through with minimal modification